Current Research and Scholarly Interests

 We have also found that recent thymic emigrants, which predominate in the newborn and young infant, are less able to differentiate into T helper 1 cells, which produce IFN-gamma.
 These studies required the development of a novel marker for recent thymic emigrants (RTEs) of the CD4 T-cell lineage in humans.
 Using a combination of approaches, we have identified protein tyrosine kinase 7 (PTK7) as such a marker.
 In progress are to studies to define the role of PTK7, an orphan member (no known ligand) of the receptor tyrosine kinase family, in T-cell development and immunity, and to determine how this marker can be used to follow the output of recent thymic emigrants in health and disease.
 We are also interesed in determining the molecular mechanisms for the reduced RTE function and to what extent these mechanisms are shared by neonatal CD4 T cells and CD4+CD8-CD3+ thymocytes, the immediate precursors of antigenically naive CD4 T cells.

 We have also found that limitations in T-cell immunogenicity to viruses and viral vaccines extend beyond the neonatal period to childhood.
 These studies highlight a need to develop more potent vaccines to overcome developmental and other factors, such as genetic inheritance, in mounting adaptive immunity.
-With this as an ultimate goal, we are examining the ability of a novel adjuvant, cationic liposome DNA complexes (CLDC)(Juvaris Biotherapeutics), to induce durable CD4 and CD8 T-cell immunity and humoral immunity to influenza A. The molecular and cellular components of the innate immune system that are required for immunogenicity are of particular interest.
+With this as an ultimate goal, we have previously examined the ability of a novel adjuvant, cationic liposome DNA complexes (CLDC)(Juvaris Biotherapeutics), to induce durable CD4 and CD8 T-cell immunity and humoral immunity to influenza A. The molecular and cellular components of the innate immune system that are required for immunogenicity are of particular interest.
 We are currently embarking on studies of vaccine immunity using novel influenza A virus antigens produced by our collaborators at Sutrovax.
 We are also beginning studies to determine if universal anti-influenza A viral protection can be achieved using catalytically inactive Cas proteins combined with appropriate guide RNAs.
 This work is being carried out in collaboration with Stanley Qi's laboratory at Stanford.